Yorktown campaign: Cornwallis and Lafayette

 Tarleton, his British Legion reduced by the debacle at Cowpens, rode rapidly with a small force to Charlottesville, where he captured several members of the Virginia legislature.
-He almost captured Governor Jefferson as well, but had to content himself with several bottles of wine from Jefferson's estate at Monticello.
+He almost captured Governor Jefferson as well, but he was warned, with Jefferson and all but seven of the legislators escaping over the mountains.
+Tarleton had to content himself with several bottles of wine from Jefferson's estate at Monticello.
 Simcoe went to Point of Fork to deal with von Steuben and the supply depot.
 In a brief skirmish on June 5, von Steuben's forces, numbering about 1,000, suffered 30 casualties, but they had withdrawn most of the supplies across the river.
 Simcoe, who only had about 300 men, then exaggerated the size of his force by lighting a large number of campfires; this prompted von Steuben to withdraw from Point of Fork, leaving the supplies to be destroyed by Simcoe the next day.

 Lafayette, in the meantime, was expecting the imminent arrival of long-delayed reinforcements.
 Several battalions of Pennsylvania Continentals under Brigadier General Anthony Wayne had also been authorised by Congress for service in Virginia in February.
 However, Wayne had to deal with the aftereffects of a mutiny in January that nearly wiped out the Pennsylvania Line as a fighting force, and it was May before he had rebuilt the line and begun the march to Virginia.
 Even then, there was a great deal of mistrust between Wayne and his men; Wayne had to keep his ammunition and bayonets under lock and key except when they were needed.
 Although Wayne was ready to march on May 19, the force's departure was delayed by a day because of a renewed threat of mutiny after the units were paid with devalued Continental dollars.
 Lafayette and Wayne's 800 men joined forces at Raccoon Ford on the Rappahannock River on June 10.
 A few days later, Lafayette was further reinforced by 1,000 militia under the command of William Campbell.